-Technical Standards and Clinical Requirements for Health Sciences Education
+Technical Standards for Health Sciences Education

 Southeastern Technical College has a moral and ethical responsibility to select, educate, and graduate competent and safe students/practitioners.
-The College has identified core performance standards critical to the success of students in the health sciences programs.
+The College has identified technical standards critical to the success of students in the health sciences programs.
 These standards are designed not to be exclusionary, but to establish performance expectations that will enable students to provide safe professional practice with or without reasonable accommodations.
-All students enrolled in a health science program will be asked to review the provided core performance standards and clinical requirements and sign a form certifying they have read, understand, and are able to meet the standards and requirements as follows.
-The health science programs are prepared to provide reasonable accommodations to accepted students who have documented disabilities.
-Students with disabilities who wish to request accommodations under the Americans with Disabilities Act must follow the College's procedures outlined the Student Affairs section of the catalog upon enrollment in program courses.
+All students enrolled in a health science program will be asked to review the technical standards and initial a form certifying they have read, understand, and are able to meet the standards.
+Students should provide a copy of this form to their healthcare provider at the time of the health assessment.